• About

 Coral honeysuckle is a host plant for the caterpillars of the spring azure butterfly (Celastrina ladon) and the snowberry clearwing moth (Hemaris diffinis), a type of sphinx moth.

 Unlike the Japanese honeysuckle (Lonicera japonica), coral honeysuckle is not aggressive and has a slower growth rate.
 You can trim back any unwanted growth in late spring after the main bloom of flowers is over.
-This native vine blooms on new growth, so waiting until most of the flowers have bloomed means you won’t cut off too many future blooms.
+This native vine blooms on new growth, so wait until most of the flowers have bloomed before pruning so you won’t cut off too many future blooms.

 Native honeysuckle